SueMottet/PyBer_Analysis/README.md

 ## Ride Share Data Visualization Summary and Proposed Recommendations
-1. Most ride sharing is done in urban city types and accessibility and affordability is best in urban city types.
+1. Most ride-sharing rides are in urban city types and accessibility and affordability is best in urban city types.
-2. The pivot table show that on many days there were no fares in rural and suburban city types so the company could look to make rides in these areas more accessible and affordable to increase usage.
+2. The pivot table shows that on many days there were no fares in rural and suburban city types so the company could look to make rides in these areas more accessible and affordable to increase usage.
 3. Urban drivers could look at picking up near by suburban rides to improve their usage rates.
 Suburban drivers could do the same with near by rural areas.
 Slight expansion of driver service areas to pick up the less frequent ride requests out from urban to suburban and from suburban to rural could be good for drivers, rider access, and the company profits.